s3-bucketbird/bucketbird/frontend/README.md

-# tDrive Frontend
+# BucketBird Frontend

-tDrive's frontend is a React 19 + TypeScript single-page application scaffolded with Vite and styled with Tailwind CSS.
-It implements the S3 drive experience defined in the design templates and is ready to integrate with the Go backend.
+BucketBird's frontend is a React 19 + TypeScript single-page application scaffolded with Vite and styled with Tailwind CSS.
+It provides a modern S3-compatible storage console interface that integrates with the Go backend.

 ## Stack

 - React 19 with Vite for fast local development
 - TypeScript with strict settings and React Router for routing
-- Tailwind CSS (v3) with design tokens matching the supplied templates
+- Tailwind CSS (v3) with custom design tokens
 - @tanstack/react-query for data fetching and caching
-- Lightweight mock API layer (`src/api`) to unblock UI work before the backend is ready
+- Integrated with Go backend API for real-time bucket and object management
 - Dark/light theme support with a custom ThemeProvider and Material Symbols icons

 ## Getting Started